 This is especially true when their prey’s stomach contained grass and plants that fulfilled the dog’s need for fiber.

-Your Goldendoodle May like How Grass Taste
+Your puppy May like How Grass Taste

 Because they are Bored

-For a Goldendoodle that is bored, eating grass may be a behavior problem and may not really be a big of an issue at all.
+For a puppy that is bored, eating grass may be a behavior problem and may not really be a big of an issue at all.
 You do not need to worry if the grass eating does not make the dog sick.